 It's hardly surprising that film critics have had a field day slicing the Bewitched movie apart into the thinnest ribbons they finesse, given the historically grim results of TV shows converted into film features.
-The presence of Nicole Kidman, Will Ferrell, Shirley McLaine and Michael Caine hasn't assuaged the misgivings.
-It surprises only slightly more that Shepherd found nice things to say about it.
-It's not the expected practice of someone making fatuous statements in order to raise the temperature.
-Shepherd is more discriminating than that, and sticks with particulars and examples, and compares the current film against a host of other recent work by the current Bewitched participants.
-It amounts to arguing that the film is good because it sucks less than recent offerings; it's an awkward way of making a case for a film, and a nightmare for studio publicist searching for a useful blurb.
-But it does give the interested reader a compelling sense of how at least one critic thinks a popular entertainment should be constructed and executed.
+The presence of Nicole Kidman, Will Ferrell, Shirley McLaine, and Michael Caine hasn't assuaged the misgivings.
+It surprises me only slightly more than Shepherd found nice things to say about it.
+It's not the routine practice of someone making fatuous statements to raise the temperature.
+Shepherd is more discriminating than that, sticks with particulars and examples, and compares the current film against a host of other recent work by the current Bewitched participants.
+It amounts to arguing that the film is good because it sucks less than recent offerings; it's an awkward way of making a case for a movie and a nightmare for studio publicists searching for a helpful blurb.
+But it gives the reader a compelling sense of how at least one critic thinks popular entertainment should be constructed and executed.

 Shepherd is, to my eye and ear at least, a consummate if quirky prose stylist, a peerless historian of film art, and a refreshing breeze of honest opinion when he renders judgment on a feature.
-He has an aesthetic he will not abandon, and the endless tide of grueling gimmickry haven't worn him down.
+He has an aesthetic he will not abandon, and the endless tide of grueling gimmickry hasn't worn him down.
 I am less exacting in what it takes to entertain me at the movies, and I usually am more charitable than Shepherd tends to be.
 That may only mean that my standards are more relaxed and that Shepherd's love of the movie art is such that he abhors seeing the medium wasted on plots that wouldn't satisfy the requirements for an airport novel.
 Yet I read him all the same, given that he's the sort of critical contrarian who prosecutes a case instead of pontificating about what aesthetic absolutes are being betrayed.
-He is not a critic who bemoans the death of the movies; it's one movie at time, bemusedly observed, and judgments rendered in sane and witty fashion.
-He's the sort of man you dread to see on the opposite side of a debate, since it would mean that you'd need to shore up your argument to a sounder foundation.
+He is not a critic who bemoans the death of the movies; it's one movie at the time, bemusedly observed, and judgments rendered insane and witty fashion.
+He's the sort of man you dread to see on the opposite side of a debate since it would mean that you'd need to shore up your argument to a sounder foundation.